 There is a consensus between EU Member States and the U.S. that the Agreement adds value to the EU-U.S. MLA relationship and generally works well.
 In many Member States, the Agreement complements the existing bilateral Treaties.
 In other Member States, its existence inspired the negotiation of a bilateral Treaty.
-In a few Member States it provides a framework for the mutual provision of MLA for the first time and remains the only formal way in which MLA is regulated between the U.S and particular EU Member States.
+In a few Member States it provides a treaty framework for the mutual provision of MLA for the first time between the U.S and the particular EU Member States concerned.
 The evidence from EU Member States and the US makes clear that there is no need for the Agreement itself to be changed.
 Where the functioning of the Agreement could be improved, the parties believe they could enhance practice under the agreement and concrete solutions have been identified and are presented below.

-At the last EU-US Ministerial meeting in November 2015, informed by feedback obtained from EU Member States and the U.S. throughout the year, the EU and the U.S. agreed that efforts should be focussed on 6 priority areas, namely (1) enhancing the use of electronic means of communication (including videoconference) under the MLA where possible in order to speed up the transmission of requests and evidence; (2) facilitating the use of joint investigation teams ('JITs'); (3) facilitating the identification of bank accounts; (4) speed up access to electronic evidence, in the framework of the respect of fundamental rights and especially the protection of personal data; (5) increasing the effectiveness of freezing and confiscation of proceeds of crime and finally (6) generally improving the success rate of MLA requests overcoming legal and practical obstacles for the execution of requests.
+At the last EU-US Ministerial meeting in November 2015, informed by feedback obtained from EU Member States and the U.S. throughout the year, the EU and the U.S. agreed that efforts should be focussed on 6 priority areas.
+Two of the areas are specifically governed by the Agreement, namely (1) facilitating the use of joint investigation teams ('JITs'); (2) facilitating the identification of bank accounts.
+Four of the areas are not limited to the terms of the Agreement, namely (3) enhancing the use of electronic means of communication (including video conference) under the MLA where possible in order to speed up the transmission of requests and evidence; (4) speeding up access to electronic evidence, in the framework of the respect of fundamental rights and especially the protection of personal data; (5) increasing the effectiveness of freezing and confiscation of proceeds of crime and finally (6) generally improving the success rate of MLA requests overcoming legal and practical obstacles for the execution of requests.
 The recommendations below address each of these 6 areas.
 The Contracting Parties should be able to measure the progress achieved on these recommendations before the next review.